mcvm-launcher/mcvm/README.md

 ### A packaging format
 Launchers can use the different MCVM crates to parse, validate, evaluate, and host MCVM packages.

-### Automated testing and CI
-MCVM can be used to quickly start up a server instance in your automated CI pipelines, which you can run tests on.

 ## Progress

 Right now, the launcher and library have most of the core features implemented.
 However, support for more complex features such as a plugin system have yet to be fleshed out.
 If you see something you want that isn't there, try contributing!

-## Things that need to be completed before 1.0.0:
+### Things that need to be completed before 1.0.0:

-- Storing login credentials so you don't have to log in every time you launch, along with checking for game ownership so that you can play offline
-- Installing Forge
+- Installing NeoForge

 Contact `@carbonsmasher` on Discord if you have any questions.